Newar language: Dialects

 Religions play a register-like role in dialectical diversity though they are minor.
 It has been recorded from the Malla period.
+There are some vocabulary differences used among Newar Hindus and Buddhists but the dialects of Patan and Kathmandu are similar.
 Hinduism and Buddhism were present at that age and few words in Hinduism and Buddhism of Newar differs.
 With the recent growth of Christianity, Islam, other religions, and atheism in Nepal, the diversity in the speech registers regarding religious terminology has become more extended, such as omitting the word dyaḥ (द्यः, 'god') after the name of a deity by many people whereas it is retained in Hinduism and Buddhism.